Measurement of the W boson decay branching fraction ratio $\mathcal{B}$(W $\to$ cq) / $\mathcal{B}$(W $\to$ $\mathrm{q\bar{q}'}$) in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 All MC samples are reweighted to match the pileup distribution in data, assuming a total inelastic cross section of $69.2\unit{mb}$, with a 4.6\% uncertainty~\cite{CMS:2018mlc}.
 The statistical uncertainty of the charm-tagged SS data sample, which is used as the prediction for the mistag contamination of the OS signal sample, is taken as the systematic uncertainty (1.6\%) of this component.
 Additionally, the measured integrated luminosity values for the three data-taking years have uncertainties between 1.2\% and 2.5\%~\cite{CMS-LUM-17-003, CMS-PAS-LUM-17-004, CMS-PAS-LUM-18-002}, while the overall uncertainty for the combined data set is 1.6\%, affecting the predictions from the simulations.

 In addition to the experimental sources, we consider theoretical uncertainties affecting the MC simulations.
 All MC samples are normalized according to their respective SM cross section values, and uncertainties in the rates of each process are assigned using the precision of CMS cross section measurements or theoretical calculations.
 A 5\% uncertainty is assigned to \ttbar production~\cite{Czakon:2011xx}; 1\%, 2\%, and 4\% to single top quark $s$-, $t$-, and $\PQt\PW$-channel production~\cite{Campbell:2020fhf,Kidonakis:2021vob}; 2\% to \Vj~\cite{CMS-W-Z}; and 6\%, 5\%, and 7\% to diboson $\PW\PW$, $\PZ\PZ$, and $\PW\PZ$~\cite{CMS-PAPER-SMP-18-004,CMS-PAPER-SMP-19-001,CMS-PAPER-SMP-20-014}.
 The uncertainty from the choice of PDF is estimated from the Hessian NNPDF3.1 sets according to the procedure described in Ref.~\cite{NNPDF31nlo}; the resulting uncertainty is negligible.
 For the PS simulation, uncertainties are separately assessed for initial- and final-state radiation (ISR and FSR), by varying the respective scales up and down by factors of two.
-The effect of the ISR uncertainty is negligible but the FSR uncertainty changes the predicted yields of the samples with and without \PQc tagging by 6\% and 4\%, respectively.
-Finally, the uncertainty in the correction to the top quark \pt is evaluated as a one-sided variation computed from the difference between the top quark \pt distribution with and without the correction~\cite{PhysRevD.104.092013}.
+The effect of the ISR uncertainty is negligible but the FSR uncertainty changes the predicted yields of the samples with and without \PQc tagging by 6\% and 4\%, respectively, producing a significant impact on the \Rcw uncertainty of 1.9\%.
+An additional uncertainty is included, which is estimated by reweighting the simulation to the measured top quark \pt in Ref.~\cite{PhysRevD.95.092001}.
 The effect of this uncertainty is negligible.